 Santa Claus is an iconic symbol of Christmas.
 The history of Santa Claus dates back to the 4th century and the patron saint of children, Saint Nicholas.
 But it wasn't until Clement Clark Moore penned The Night Before Christmas that the Santa we know and love today became popular.
 Santa Claus figurines are available in all shapes and sizes, but Possible Dreams Santas stand out from the crowd as high-quality collectibles.

 Possible Dreams Santas have been around since 1985.
 They've been part of the Department 56 family since 2005.
 The Santas are made from a stiffened fabric known as Clothtique.
 They're known for their expressive, detailed faces, vibrant colors, and realistic costumes and accessories.
 Look for Possible Dreams Santas in department stores and Hallmark stores.
 You can also find them online at Department 56, Christmas Tree Hill, and Bronners.
-To add to your collection, Department 56 offers a line of accessories to display your Santa.
 The price of a Possible Dreams Santa is about $60 and up, plus shipping where applicable.

 According to the Nutcracker Museum, nutcrackers started out as utilitarian tools with no artistic appeal.
 But by the 15th and 16 centuries, elaborate nutcrackers made of boxwood were being made.
 The painted, standing nutcrackers that are popular collectibles today were first sold commercially in Germany in the late 1800s.
 Today, collectors can find nutcrackers in a huge range of sizes, shapes, and characters.